Secondhand Marijuana Smoke: Health Consequences and Policy Considerations

 Š Everyone should have the right to breathe smoke-free air.
 Smoke-free policies are designed to protect the public and all workers from the exposure to the hazardous chemicals found in secondhand tobacco smoke.
 The same should be true for secondhand marijuana smoke.

-Š The American Society for Heating, Refrigeration, and Air Conditioning Engineering (ASHRAE), the organization that develops engineering standards for building ventilation systems, now bases its ventilation standards for acceptable indoor air quality on an environment that is completely free from secondhand tobacco smoke, secondhand marijuana smoke, and emissions from electronic smoking devices.
+Š Ventilation will not solve the problem.
+The American Society for Heating, Refrigeration, and Air Conditioning Engineering (ASHRAE), the organization that develops engineering standards for building ventilation systems, now bases its ventilation standards for acceptable indoor air quality on an environment that is completely free from secondhand tobacco smoke, secondhand marijuana smoke, and emissions from electronic smoking devices.

-In the interest of public health, combustible or aerosolized marijuana should be prohibited wherever tobacco smoking is prohibited until research demonstrates it is not harmful to the general public
+In the interest of public health, the exposure to emissions from marijuana smoking or vaping should be prohibited wherever tobacco smoking is prohibited.

 The Group to Alleviate Smoking Pollution‘s Position on Marijuana Smoking

 The mission of the Group to Alleviate Smoking Pollution (GASP of Colorado) is to eliminate secondhand-smoke exposure at work, in public places, and in multiunit housing through education and policy change.
 GASP takes no position on whether marijuana should be legal.
-Like tobacco, GASP has no objection to people using marijuana as long as it is done in places where it will not harm others through secondhand smoke or secondhand aerosol exposure.
+Like tobacco, GASP has no objection to people using marijuana as long as it is done in places where it will not harm others.
 Nobody should have to breathe secondhand marijuana smoke against their will at work, in public, or where they live.

 The Group to Alleviate Smoking Pollution (GASP of Colorado) is a 501-C-3 statewide nonprofit organization working to eliminate secondhand smoke from the air we breathe at work, in public places, and in multiunit housing.
 Visit gaspforair.org for more information.